Jump$tart and CEE

 Investing101 – Chapter 03.
 Making Your First Trade

 Tax deductions and credits reduce income tax liability.
-Lesson – Common Tax Deductions
+Lesson – Tax Credits & Deductions You Need to Know

 Retirement income typically comes from some combination of continued employment earnings, Social Security, employer sponsored retirement plans, and personal investments.
-Lesson – Preparing For Retirement
+Lesson – The Secret to a Comfortable Retirement

 Activity – Saving To Be A Millionaire

 Owning a small business can be a person’s primary career or can supplement income from other sources.
-Lesson – What is Entrepreneurship?
+Lesson – So, You Want to Be Your Own Boss?

 Spending